-lan and Nick say that, while it is true that some stocks are cheap for good reasons, they see a central part of their job as sifting through the pool of attractively-valued companies to identify those that are capable of growth over the long term.
+While it is true that some stocks are cheap for good reasons, lan and Nick see a central part of their job as sifting through the pool of attractively-valued companies to identify those that are capable of growth over the long term.
 Conversely, they question the wisdom of overpaying for growth and quality.

 The investment process, which we discuss in greater detail from page 6 onwards, requires that the managers calculate an intrinsic value for a business, factoring in things like its growth prospects, and the strength and likely persistence of its margins.
-The managers say that a value opportunity arises because investors have an irrational dislike of a business, or misunderstand it, or are too focused on short-term problems, for example.
+The value opportunity arises because investors have an irrational dislike of a business, or misunderstand it, or are too focused on short-term problems, for example.

-The managers have written an article on this topic - Don't believe the labels- which is available on TMPL's website.
+The managers have written an article on this topic - Don't believe the labels- which is available on TMPL's website and which we recommend that you read.
 The article also addresses the question of whether the pace of technological change is accelerating the demise of traditional businesses that fall into the value camp.
-Their belief is that the world is not polarised into disrupters and the disrupted- indeed, they say that many companies in TMPL's portfolio are successfully repositioning their businesses to reflect technological change.
-In addition, they believe that many growth companies are threatened by new entrants and, since they are more highly valued, such companies - growth traps - can underperform so-called value traps.
+Their belief is that the world is not polarised into disrupters and the disrupted - indeed, many companies in TMPL's portfolio are successfully repositioning their businesses to reflect technological change.
+In addition, many growth companies are threatened by new entrants and, since they are more highly valued, such companies - growth traps - can underperform so-called value traps.